how to mimic sunlight indoors

 What we’re going to try to do here is the following:

-1. Increase the brightness at eye level to at least 1,000 lux, really the higher the better, it should be ambient and comfortable light ideally coming from overhead.
+1. Increase the brightness at eye level to at least 1,000 lux; really, the higher, the better; it should be ambient and comfortable light, ideally coming from overhead.

 2. Accomplish this using full spectrum high-quality LED lights if possible.